 Amport Parish's landscape setting within the Test Valley and its network of green and blue infrastructure contribute significantly towards the parish's character.
-Pill Hill brook and areas of open spaces, including Amport Park and The Green are important green assets and leisure amenities within the parish.
+Pill Hill brook (a designated Site of Importance for Nature Conservation) and areas of open spaces, including Amport Park and The Green are important green assets and leisure amenities within the parish.
 These are linked up by a network of Public Rights of Way which also provide pedestrian friendly connection to between the settlements of Amport village, East Cholderton and Weyhill, as well as to the wider countryside.
 These areas of open spaces together with a well-established network of ancient and deciduous woodlands contributes significantly towards the Amport Parish's local biodiversity.